toshke/groac/doc/roadmap.md

 - [ ] - AWS implementation

-- [ ] - Running in docker by default
+- [ ] - Running in docker or on host by default, based on command line options

 - [ ] - State saved in local file `$HOME/.groac/state.json`